zizu28/CraftConnect/README.md

 ## Project Structure

-- **Domain**: Business entities (Booking, BookingLineItem, Address, JobDetails) and value objects, organized per module.
+- **Domain**: Business entities and value objects, organized per module (e.g., Booking, User).
 - **Application**: CQRS commands/queries, handlers, DTOs, validators, and service contracts, per module.
 - **Infrastructure**: Data access, repository implementations, event bus, logging, per module.
-- **Presentation**: API controllers for bookings, line items, and other modules.
+- **Presentation**: API controllers for each module.
 - **Core**: Shared kernel, integration events, value objects.

 ## Modular Monolith & Clean Architecture

-- The project is structured as a modular monolith, where each business domain (e.g., Booking Management, User Management) is implemented as a distinct module.
+- CraftConnect is structured as a modular monolith, where each business domain (e.g., Booking Management, User Management) is implemented as a distinct module.
 - Each module follows Clean Architecture, separating domain, application, infrastructure, and presentation concerns.
 - DDD is applied within each module, ensuring that domain logic is encapsulated and business rules are enforced at the core.
 - Modules communicate via well-defined interfaces and integration events, supporting extensibility and maintainability.

 ## Core Features

-- **Booking Creation**: Customers request bookings with craftspersons, specifying job details and service address.
+- **Service Booking**: Customers can request and manage bookings with craftspersons.
+- **User Management**: Registration, authentication, and profile management for users and craftspersons.
 - **Booking Line Items**: Add itemized jobs to bookings, each with description, price, and quantity.
 - **Validation**: All requests are validated for correctness and completeness.
 - **Event-Driven**: Booking and line item creation trigger integration events for downstream processing.